AyomiCoder/Technical-writing-portfolio/Web Development💻/How to create a Node JS Server with cmd,vim.md

 ## Creating a Node.js Project Directory

 Let's initiate the process by creating a directory for your Node.js project.
-Open CMD and navigate to the location where you intend to create your project folder.
+Open CMD and navigate to the location where you intend to create your project folder and run this command below:

 ```bash
 mkdir my-node-server